G-Y4XGBEXXKH

 And why, I wonder again, would everything—a story, a chrysalis, a voice—so eagerly volunteer itself as one?

-As if everything were reaching for a ledge—and the moment it did, the stone cracked, and applause slipped in.
+As if everything were reaching for a ledge—and the moment it did, the stone fissured, and applause slipped in.

 Previous Episode: Frequency 988 Mamaks FM